nawabahmadreshi/documentation/pages/marketing-channels/referral-programs.md

 {% if page.overview %}

-Branch allows you reward users with credits, track those credits, and redeem them when appropriate.
+Branch allows you to reward users with credits, track those credits, and redeem them when appropriate.
 It is a unit-less currency available to your users without you having to build a system from scratch.

 {% getstarted %}{% endgetstarted %}